 For plaintiffs, the advantage is that only one set of lawyers is needed.
 This can be of particular benefit where the harm to any individual is small (for instance, overcharging by a phone carrier), but there are many individuals in the class.

-Legal requirements for a class action in Las Vegas
+3. What are the legal requirements for a class action in Las Vegas?

 Class actions typically occur in cases when a large company allegedly injures several people, such as in the Vioxx drug case against the pharmaceutical company Merck.
 The key component to class actions is the “necessary parties rule.”